diffy0712/ansible-role-sysadmin-user-manager/README.md

   - [Example Playbook](#example-playbook)

 ## Introduction
-A really simple ansible role to create the first user on the remote system for accessing via ansible.
+A really simple ansible role to create sysadmin user on the remote system for accessing via ansible.

 ## Intent
 When working with ansible-playbooks, I usually access the server's via a custom `ansible` user.
 This user is only used by ansible.
 Other users of the system get their own users.
-For better logging and management of users.
+This ensures better logging and user management.

 ## Requirements